District Planning & Finances

 The annual budget provides the expected revenue and expenses by program and service that the agency anticipates spending within its fiscal year, which runs from June 1 through May 31.
 In accordance with Illinois State Law, the budget is made conveniently available for inspection 30 days prior to the May Board meeting at the District’s administrative office at the Sullivan Community Center at 635 N. Aspen Drive.
 A budget hearing is held in early May to provide an opportunity for public comment prior to the Board voting on the passage of the budget.
 Notice of this public hearing is published in a local newspaper no less than 7 days before the hearing.

-Comprehensive Annual Financial Report (CAFR)
+Annual Comprehensive Financial Report

 As required by Illinois Park District law, each year an independent agency is hired to audit the Park District’s financial statements and operating funds.
 The audit is a comprehensive financial analysis of the Park District’s operations and procedures when it comes to handling public finances.

-Fiscal 2020 Comprehensive Annual Financial Report
+Fiscal 2024 Annual Comprehensive Financial Report

-Fiscal 2019 Comprehensive Financial Audit Report
+Fiscal 2023 Annual Comprehensive Financial Report

 Certificate of Achievement for Excellence in Financial Reporting